matthew-brett/pydagogue/curious_git.rst

   area;
 * Make the commit by taking a snapshot of the staging area.

-We are doing this by hand, but later git will make this much more automatic.
+You are doing this by hand, but later git will make this much more automatic.

-First we copy the changes we want from the working tree to the staging area:
+First you copy the changes you want from the working tree to the staging area:

 .. prizerun::